FOG (Fats, Oils & Grease) are a natural consequence of cooking and also occur naturally in many foods. FOG can be found in things such as:

 - Salad Dressings, Sauces and Marinades

 FOG clogs occur when grease is washed into the plumbing system, usually through the kitchen sink, and gets stuck inside pipes once it cools and solidifies.

 Even small amounts of FOG stick to sewer pipes and accumulate over time, restricting or blocking the flow of sewage.
 A sewer backup can overflow into streets and into homes, creating public health hazards and damaging properties and the environment

 You can make a difference by properly disposing of FOG.
 See disposal information below.

-- Scrape greasy pans and dishes into the trash or a compost bin before washing.
+- Scrape greasy pans and dishes into the trash before washing.